scylladb/sphinx-scylladb-theme/README.rst

 **GitHub Pages Support**

-Publish the documentation to GitHub Pages automatically every time the theme receives new content.
+Automatically publish documentation to GitHub Pages.

 For more information about the stack, see `Toolchain <https://sphinx-theme.scylladb.com/stable/getting-started/toolchain.html>`_.